 Work on the restoration and improvement began in February 2008 and the quay was formally reopened in July 2008.

-For details on moorings, launching, docking, licences, fishing and cranage contact the Quay Warden.
-Details of current fees, Rules and Regulations, and an application form for boat storage can be downloaded below.
+For details on boat storage, moorings, launching, docking, licences, fishing and cranage contact the Quay Warden.
+Details of current fees along with Rules and Regulations, can be downloaded below.

 Harbour Office on the Quay